xica369/filter_torre/README.md

 How to use

-You can visit the app with this link: xica.tech:5000/api/v1/ + endpoint
+You can visit the app with this link: xica.tech/api/v1/ + endpoint

 Endpoints

-There are  endpoints:
+There are 8 endpoints and it is always necessary to start with the validate to start the CONNETIONS list:
 1. /status -> return the status of the api

 2. /validate/$publicId -> initialize the CONNECTIONS list and return a list with the contacts, their name and publicId